Skip to Content

 Breaches of contracts in employment law can have a variety of consequences.
 Depending on the severity and intent of the breach, as an employer, you could be subject to legal action from your employee.
 For example, if an employee was wrongfully dismissed, he or she may be eligible for job reinstatement or employment in a similar job, as well as monetary compensation.
 If found guilty, employers may also face damages for the other party’s emotional distress or punitive damages for extreme cases of malice or intentional disregard of the contract.
 Employers should also be aware that a breach of contract can lead to negative publicity and long-term damage to their reputation.

-For employees who are found in breach of contract, you may be subject to disciplinary action, such as suspension or dismissal, and/or may face legal action in terms of having to pay compensation for any losses you caused.
+Employees who are found in breach of contract may be subject to disciplinary action, such as suspension or dismissal, and/or may face legal action in terms of having to pay compensation for any losses they caused.

-How Can I Prove a Breach of Contract?
+How to Prove a Breach of Contract in Annapolis

 Proving a breach of contract typically involves demonstrating the following key elements: